North American Tile Cleaning Organization Logo

 Over time water will make its way through the weakened grout and start accumulating in your walls.
 Eventually mold and mildew can grow in your walls and then can start eating into your wall joists and can cause serious problems.
 Additionally the moldy walls can attract ants and termites into your home.

 The best way to prevent your shower from failing and causing excess damage to your home is to regrout your shower.
-Regrouting a tile shower is a difficult task but can be done by many industrious DIY type homeowners.
+Regrouting a tile shower is a difficult task but can be done by many industrious DIY homeowners.
 You should only attempt to regrout a shower with narrow grout lines that have unsanded grout in them.
-You can read here about the many distinct differences between sanded vs unsanded grout.
-If you have sanded grout then you may want to consider cleaning the dirty grout and then colorsealing the grout to restore your grout back to like new condition.
-When regrouting a shower you should consider replacing any broken or cracked shower tiles while you are doing the regrouting procedure.
+You can read here about the differences between sanded vs unsanded grout.
+If you have sanded grout then you may want to consider cleaning the dirty grout and then colorsealing the shower grout to restore your grout back to like new condition.

-Before you begin regrouting your shower you should have all of your tile shower regrouting supplies purchased and ready to go.
-The first thing that needs to be done before regrouting a shower is to remove all of the old dirty and moldy grout and caulk in the shower.
+The first thing that needs to be done when regrouting a shower is to remove all of the old dirty and moldy grout and caulk.
 Removing the old caulk can be done with a plain old razor blade scraper tool.
-Just scrape away and remove all the old caulking as much as possible.
-It also helps to have some isopropyl alcohol to help in removing the old grout and cleaning the tile surface where the old caulking was.
 For extremely hard to remove caulk some acetone can be used to help soften the caulk up and remove it.

 The grout should be dug out at least 1/8th of an inch deep so that new grout can have a firm base to adhere to.
-Do not attempt to just apply new grout over the damaged existing grout Just applying new grout over the existing grout is called skim coating grout and this is a very bad practice.
+Do not attempt to just apply new grout over the damaged existing grout.
+Just applying new grout over the existing grout is called skim coating grout and this is a very bad practice.
 The new grout will not properly adhere to the old grout and there will not be a sufficient depth for the new grout to adhere to.
 Over time the new grout will start flaking and chipping away.
 Also the shower walls will still have mold in them and you will not be solving any of your moldy wall issues with this type of skim coating procedure.
-Always wear eye protection as well as a dust mask when removing shower grout with a multimaster type of tool.

 Ensure that you hold the Oscillating tool steady and move it in a steady up and down motion along the grout lines.
 Use a steady hand to hold the tool so that the diamond blade goes in an up and down or side to side direction.
 You should hold the tool with two hands for better control so you do not slip out of the grout lines.
 Let the oscillating tool do the work and try not to put much pressure on the grout line.
 Let the tool do most of the work for you.